Updated on 9/13/2022

 Many young adults in the LGBTQIA+ community report experiencing some form of discrimination in their life.
 Homophobia, transphobia, biphobia, LGBTQ bullying, and more can all contribute to identity-based shame that’s traumatic for individuals.

 People report feeling labeled, being denied opportunities, being stereotyped, or experiencing mental, verbal, or physical abuse as a result of their identity.
 Many times, this trauma can result in severe mental health conditions such as post traumatic stress disorder (PTSD).

 Trauma can contribute to many mental health conditions.
-Through therapy, you can learn how to handle harmful thoughts or behaviors and heal from trauma you’ve experienced in your life.
+Through in-person or online therapy, you can learn how to handle harmful thoughts or behaviors and heal from trauma you’ve experienced in your life.

 Rejection or fear of rejection